wenzelm/slidr-sloppr/README.md

 <a name="input"></a>
 #### RNA-Seq data input
 SLIDR and SLOPPR accept single-end or paired-end RNA-Seq reads in FASTQ(.gz) format or read alignments in BAM format.

+When read alignments are used, the pipelines will extract candidate reads for analysis straight from these alignments.
+This means that generic BAM alignments performed without appropriate parameters for [SLIDR](#softclipalign) or [SLOPPR](#slopprguide9) are NOT suitable for analysis; please extract reads from such alignments in FASTQ format and use these reads as input for the pipelines.

 The following options are available to specify a single library:

 `-1 <file>`
 Path to R1 reads in FASTQ(.gz) or FASTA(.gz) format.